-- For BALTIDRIVE® Power Train units only, prior to seasonal start-up, lubricate the motor base adjusting screw (see Figure 3 on page 12) and the fan shaft bearings (see page 14).
-At initial start-up, no bearing lubrication is required since the bearings are factory lubricated prior to shipment. - For BALTIDRIVE® Power Train units only, apply RUST VETO® to steel shafts. - Fill the basin with fresh water to the overflow level via the make-up valve. - Set the make-up valve float so the water shuts off at the operating level (see Table 1 on page 10). - Execute one of the following biocide treatment programs while operating the circulating pump and prior to operating the unit fans: - Resume treatment with the biocide that was used prior to shutdown.
+- For BALTIDRIVE® Power Train units only, prior to seasonal start-up, lubricate the motor base adjusting screw (see Figure 7 on Page 23) and the fan shaft bearings (see Page 24).
+At initial start-up, no bearing lubrication is required since the bearings are factory lubricated prior to shipment. - For BALTIDRIVE® Power Train units only, apply RUST VETO® to steel shafts. - Fill the basin with fresh water to the overflow level via the make-up valve. - Set the make-up valve float so the water shuts off at the operating level (see Table 3 on Page 19).

+- Execute one of the following biocide treatment programs while operating the circulating pump and prior to operating the unit fans: - Resume treatment with the biocide that was used prior to shutdown.
 Operate the pump only while maintaining the maximum recommended biocide residual for a sufficient duration (residual and time will vary with the biocide) as recommended by the water treatment supplier.
 Start the fan only after this treatment period is completed. - Check the pH of the circulating water and, if necessary, adjust it to 7.0 7.6 pH.
-Then, running the pump only, treat the system with sodium hypochlorite to maintain a level of 4 to 5 mg/l (ppm) free chlorine (as Cl2) over a six hour period.
+Then, running the pump only, treat the system with sodium hypochlorite to maintain a level of 4 to 5 mg/l (ppm) free chlorine (as Cl2) over a six-hour period.
 Test kits for measuring the free residual of chlorine are commercially available.
-Start the fan only after this treatment period is completed.
+Start the fan only after this treatment period is completed. - If the unit was supplied with redundant pump system refer to the initial startup instructions in section Redundant PumpSystem (Optional) on Page 44. - Start the unit pump and check for the proper rotation indicated by the arrow on the pump cover. - On installations where the unit pump was not furnished by BAC, a globe valve should be installed in the pump discharge line and the pump flow rate adjusted to the correct water flow and pressure (2.25 psig at spray header connection).